-This feature allows an authorized administrator to reset another administrator’s password when he/she forgot the password to access to IBAM.
+This feature allows an authorized Admin to reset another user’s password when he/she forgot the password to access to IBAM.

-Upon reset password, Status will change to ACTIVE and the Force Reset Password will be ENABLED.
+Upon reset password, Status will change to ACTIVE and the Force Reset Password will be ENABLED after authorization done.